top of page

 Back To CCA GITS Home About The Author Under His Desk GITS Excerpt

-In the late 1990s, I attended a women's conference that forever changed me.
-That night, the veil was lifted, and I felt the Father's love breaking through in the most unexpected way.
-Fear, which had long held me back, dissolved, and for the first time, I approached Him without hesitation.
+In the late 1990s, I attended a women's conference that changed my life forever.
+That night, everything shifted as I felt the Father's love breaking through in an unexpected way.
+Fear, which had held me back for so long, dissolved, and for the first time, I approached Him without hesitation.

 It all happened during worship.
-As hundreds of women lifted their hands, storming heaven with praise, I found myself caught in a moment of divine revelation.
-In that sacred atmosphere, He gave me a picture—one that shattered the lies that had kept me bound.
-I felt lifted, unshackled, and free.
+As hundreds of women lifted their hands, pouring out praise, I found myself in a moment of divine revelation.
+In that sacred space, He gave me a vision that broke through the lies keeping me bound.
+I felt lifted, unshackled, and truly free.

-Worship had always had a way of melting my chains, but that night, it was more than just a song—it was liberation.
+Worship had always been a source of comfort, but that night, it was more than a song—it was pure liberation.

 A glimpse.

-"Karon… you can play under My desk whenever
+"Karon… you can play under My desk anytime you want."

 little john john under resolute desk